 You will need to provide the following information in the Application for CCT Friend (Form 99, State Courts Practice Directions):

 Complete and print the Application for CCT Friend (Form 99, State Courts Practice Directions).
-Go to the Central Registry (State Courts, Level 2) during the operating hours to submit the form.
+Go to the State Courts Service Hub (State Courts, Level 2) during the operating hours to submit the form.

 Log in to the Community Justice and Tribunals System (CJTS).
 Under the Online Applications tab, select General Application.
 Submit the completed Application for CCT Friend (Form 99, State Courts Practice Directions) as a supporting document.